A Bayesian adaptive design for dual-agent phase I-II oncology trials integrating efficacy data across stages: Motivating example and statistical models

-The CisCab trial is a two-stage phase I-II clinical trial design that investigates the combination of cisplatin and cabazitaxel, given every 3 weeks, in patients with advanced solid cancer.
-A continuous set of doses that range from 10 to 25 $mg/m^2$ for cabazitaxel and from 50 to 100 $mg/m^2$ for cisplatin were administered intravenously.

-The first stage of the CisCab trial was motivated by the phase I trial published by Lockhart et al. (2014) \cite{lockhart2014phase}, where the combinations of cisplatin/cabazitaxel 15/75 $mg/m^2$, 20/75 $mg/m^2$ and 25/75 $mg/m^2$ were explored in patients with advanced solid tumors, using a ``3+3'' design.
-The maximum tolerated dose combination was concluded as 15/75 $mg/m^2$ on the basis of data from 30 patients.
-However, based on the results presented by Lockhart et al. (2014) \cite{lockhart2014phase} and other preliminary efficacy data, it was hypothesized that there could be a series of dose combinations which are tolerable and efficacious in prostate cancer (see \cite{tighiouart2019two}).
-In the subsequent second stage, additional 30 patients were enrolled to identify the dose combinations which have high probability of efficacy, along the MTD curve based on the first stage data.

-One of the key characteristics of the original CisCab trial is that stage II is completely disconnected from stage I, at least so when analysing the efficacy data.
-The rational for this disconnection was that stage I and stage II populations were not exactly the same, which could translate into potentially different efficacy profiles.
+The original cisplatin-cabazitaxel trial enrolled patients with metastatic, castration resistant prostate cancer.
+A combination of continuous doses ranging from 10 to 25 $mg/m^2$ for cisplatin and from 50 to 100 $mg/m^2$ for cabazitaxel were administered intravenously every three weeks.
+As informed by a precedent study \cite{lockhart2014phase}, three specific combinations of cisplatin/cabazitaxel, 15/75, 20/75 and 25/75 $mg/m^2$, were evaluated.
+In stage I, the study enrolls 30 patients using conditional escalation with overdose control (EWOC) algorithm \cite{tighiouart2017bayesian} to estimate the MTD curve.
+In stage II, the study enrolls another 30 patients from the same population of patients but with visceral metastasis to identify dose combinations with high probability of efficacy along the MTD curve estimated at the end of stage I. These patients are allocated to dose combinations along the MTD curve using a Bayesian adaptive design after modeling the dose-efficacy curve with cubic splines.

+The recommended MTD was 15/75 $mg/m^2$ on the basis of data from 24 patients (i.e., 9 evaluable patients in phase I and 15 patients in the expansion cohort) where only 2 out of 18 patients treated at the recommended MTD had dose limiting toxicity (DLT).
+Considering the low toxicity rate at the MTD reported \cite{lockhart2014phase}, as well as other (unpublished) preliminary efficacy data, the clinicians that contributed to the design of the Cisplatin-Cabazitaxel trial hypothesized that a series of tolerable dose combinations which could be efficacious in prostate cancer, could exist.

-We regard the potential differences between stage I and stage II efficacy profiles from a different perspective.
-More specifically, we are motivated to establish a robust model formally accounting for such uncertainty, so that we can enhance the conduct and analysis of the stage II when there is a certain level of similarity between stage I and stage II efficacy profiles, as well as to discount the stage I efficacy data in case of dissimilarity.
+In this article, we regard the potential differences between stage I and stage II efficacy profiles from a different perspective.
+More specifically, we are motivated to establish a robust model formally accounting for such uncertainty, so that we can enhance the conduct and analysis of the stage II when there is a certain level of similarity between the efficacy profiles across the patient populations (the stages), as well as to discount the stage I efficacy data in case of dissimilarity.